 A class apart

 |Regionals trains (Intercity, TER Express Regional Trains…) allow for more comfort in 1st class, offering spacious seating with generous legroom.|

 |Regionals trains (Intercity, TER Express Regional Trains…) provide basic comfort in standard seats.|

 Common Questions, Simple Answers

-Q. How far in advance can I buy my train ticket ?
+Q. Can I print my train ticket at the station ?